Missouri Department of Elementary and Secondary Education Homepage

 Procedures for submitting an appeal

-1. The LEA must complete the DESE Accountability Data Appeals Excel File.
+LEA’s must use the DESE Appeals Application to submit an appeal.
 Incomplete files will delay the appeals process.

-1. For MAP Assessment appeals, a purchase order must be included with the LEA’s appeal request.
+• For MAP Assessment rescore appeals, a purchase order must include the LEA’s appeal request.

-3. For CCR assessments, a score sheet from the vendor, with the vendor logo on it must be included with the LEA’s appeal request.
+• For CCR assessments including AP and IB exams, a score sheet from the vendor, with the vendor logo on it must be included in the LEA’s appeal request.

-4. A+ and Graduation Cohort appeals do not require an additional documentation.
+• A+ appeals do not require an additional documentation.

 Data Clean-Up, Corrections and Appeals